Biosecurity: health protection and sanitation strategies for cattle

 - clean and sanitize equipment and materials used for handling deadstock

-Young animals acquire infectious diseases through exposure with older infected or carrier animals (see Table 1).
+Young animals acquire infectious diseases through exposure to older infected or carrier animals (Table 1).
 Housing and management systems, especially for dairy cattle, are constructed to minimize contact between young and older animals.
 In effect, the young are given time to develop immunity to diseases before joining the adults.
 The facilities also permit implementation of feeding and management practices to assure maximum growth, health and comfort.
 Dairy cattle owners implementing these strategies should:

-- implement maternity-pen and newborn-calf management practices that prevent calves from ingesting manure.
-See information guidelines for the Johne's Education and Management Assistance Program for Ontario herds on the OMAFRA website
+- implement maternity-pen and newborn-calf management practices that prevent calves from ingesting manure

 - separate pre-weaned dairy calves from all other age groups